 - Advise parents/carers on the importance of adhering to treatment regimes.

 - Children aged 3 months and over with cystitis or lower UTI should be treated with three days of oral antibiotics according to local guidance.
+7-10 days of treatment are required for those with an upper UTI or pyelonephritis.

 Further reading & references